CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Generator/BB_IFEX.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Define vehicle service interfaces in IFEX IDL (Interface Definition Language), then use the IFEX tooling to generate code stubs and skeletons for multiple target languages and frameworks.
+See https://github.com/COVESA/ifex for documentation and examples.

 ## Known Implementation
 https://github.com/COVESA/ifex